Shalika germs for tamely ramified elements in $GL_n$: The combinatorial formulas

 Let us write $\Res_\mu=\Res_M^G$.
-By \cite[Lemme IV 3.]{W2}, we get where $\1_{m_{\cdot,j}}$ is the characteristic function of the corresponding standard parahoric and $\MM(\lambda,\mu)$ is as in Definition \ref{def:rowcolmatrices}.
+By \cite[Lemme IV 3.]{W2} and Lemma \ref{lem:definitionsagree}, we get where $\1_{m_{\cdot,j}}$ is the characteristic function of the corresponding standard parahoric normalized by its measure and $\MM(\lambda,\mu)$ is as in Definition \ref{def:rowcolmatrices}.
 It is clear that this implies

 On the other hand, the first displayed equation on \cite[p.
-883]{W2} implies that we may write the RHS of the above equation as Comparing to Definition \ref{def:mastersymfnmanycomponents} and the dimension formula for affine Springer fibers we are done. \end{proof} In particular, given the Newton pairs of an elliptic $\gamma$, we compute $I_\gamma(\1_\lambda)$ by forming the master symmetric function $\fgamma$ recursively using Dyck paths, and then expand it in the elementary symmetric functions.
-In this expansion, we give the coefficient of $e_\mu$ the weight $\langle e_\lambda, e_\mu\rangle$ and sum the result up (and finally invert the powers of $q$ appearing).
-If $\lambda=(n)$ the inner product is always one, so this is just summing up the coefficients in the expansion.
+883]{W2} implies that we may write the RHS of the above equation as Comparing to Definition \ref{def:mastersymfnmanycomponents} and the dimension formula for affine Springer fibers we are done. \end{proof} In particular, given the Newton pairs of an elliptic $\gamma$, we compute $I_\gamma(\1_\lambda)$ by forming the master symmetric function $\fgamma$ recursively using Dyck paths, and then expand it in the homogeneous symmetric functions.
+In this expansion, we give the coefficient of $h_\mu$ the weight $\langle h_\lambda, h_\mu\rangle$ and sum the result up.
+If $\lambda=(n)$ we always have $\langle h_\lambda,h_{(n)}\rangle=1$, so this is just summing up the coefficients in the expansion.
+Note that up to reversing the powers of $q$, we can also work with $\fpq$ and do these calculations by expanding in the $e_\lambda$ and then pairing with $e_\lambda$, as the involution $\omega$ is an isometry for the inner product.

-\subsection{Examples}
+\section{Examples}